A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

 The VI iteration count follows from the contraction bound: each iteration reduces the Bellman residual by the factor $\beta = 0.96$, requiring $k = \lceil \log(\epsilon / \|TV_0 - V_0\|_\infty) / \log \beta \rceil = 567$ iterations for tolerance $\epsilon = 10^{-10}$.\footnote{At $\beta = 0.99$, the weaker contraction yields approximately four times as many iterations, since $\log(0.96)/\log(0.99) \approx 4$.}

 Figure~\ref{fig:brock_mirman_convergence}(a)--(b) provide a geometric interpretation for a scalar Bellman equation with three policies.
-Each policy operator $T^{\pi_i} V = r^{\pi_i} + \gamma_i V$ is affine; the Bellman operator $T = \max_i T^{\pi_i}$ is their upper envelope, a convex piecewise-linear function.
-Panel~(a) shows VI: the staircase iterates $V_{k+1} = TV_k$ by alternating between the $T$ curve and the $45^\circ$ line, converging at the linear rate $\gamma$.
+Each policy operator $T^{\pi_i} V = r^{\pi_i} + \gamma_i V$ is affine; the Bellman operator $T = \max_i T^{\pi_i}$ is their upper envelope, a convex piecewise-linear function.\footnote{An affine function is a straight line, $f(x) = a + bx$, and the pointwise maximum of finitely many such lines is a convex piecewise-linear curve with a kink wherever the maximizing line switches.
+A two-line worked example, $f_1 = 1 + \tfrac{1}{2}x$ against $f_2 = 2 - x$ with the kink at $x = \tfrac{2}{3}$, is in Appendix~\ref{prelim:affine_envelope}, one of the elementary objects collected in Appendix~\ref{prelim:elementary}.} Panel~(a) shows VI: the staircase iterates $V_{k+1} = TV_k$ by alternating between the $T$ curve and the $45^\circ$ line, converging at the linear rate $\gamma$.
 Panel~(b) shows PI: at each iterate, the algorithm identifies the active policy operator and solves for its fixed point on the $45^\circ$ line, jumping directly to the intersection.
 This is a Newton step, where each $T^{\pi_k}$ is a supporting hyperplane to $T$ at $V_k$, and the fixed point of the linearization is the Newton iterate.
 The scalar picture extends to $\mathbb{R}^n$: the affine operator $T^{\pi_k} V = r^{\pi_k} + \gamma P^{\pi_k} V$ supports $T$ at $V_k$, and its fixed point $(I - \gamma P^{\pi_k})^{-1} r^{\pi_k}$ is the Newton iterate from equation~\eqref{eq:pi_newton}.
 Finite termination follows because $T$ has finitely many affine pieces; the iteration count depends on the number of policy switches, not the state-space dimension.

-Table~\ref{tab:brock_mirman} and Figure~\ref{fig:brock_mirman_convergence} confirm the theory.
-VI requires 567 iterations at rate $\beta^n = 0.96^n$; PI converges in 11, a $50\times$ reduction predicted by the Newton interpretation.
+Table~\ref{tab:brock_mirman} and Figure~\ref{fig:brock_mirman_convergence} match the contraction and Newton predictions.
+VI requires 567 iterations at rate $\beta^n = 0.96^n$, while PI converges in 11.
 The \citet{manne1960} LP recovers the same value function to solver precision ($\|V_{\text{LP}} - V_{\text{VI}}\|_\infty < 10^{-8}$).\footnote{PI wall-clock time scales favorably: at $n_k = 200$, PI is roughly $50\times$ faster than VI (Table~\ref{tab:brock_mirman}), because the $O(n^3)$ per-iteration cost of policy evaluation is offset by 7--10 total iterations versus 567.}